1932 Catalan regional election

-The 1932 Catalan regional election was held on Sunday, 20 November 1932, to elect the first legislature of the Parliament of the autonomous region of Catalonia.
+The 1932 Catalan regional election was held on 20 November 1932 to elect the first legislature of the Parliament of the autonomous region of Catalonia.

 It was the sole Catalan parliamentary election held during the Second Spanish Republic (1931-1939).
 Between 1939 and 1980 the Parliament, as the rest of the institutions of the Generalitat of Catalonia, remained in exile as a consequence of the Republican defeat in the Spanish Civil War, and there wasn't another election until 1980.

 All 85 seats in the Parliament were up for election.
+Despite the 1932 Statute of Autonomy and the Republican Constitution recognizing universal suffrage, suffrage was exceptionally restricted to men 23 years old or older.
+Notwithstanding, women had the right to get elected, none of which did.
 The Republican Left of Catalonia (ERC), led by the acting President of the Generalitat of Catalonia, Francesc Macià, was the winning party. the conservative Regionalist League, almost hegemonic in Catalonia during the reign of Alfonso XIII, reached the second place but far from the Republican Left.
 The third list was the Republican Catalanist Party, which won one seat.